zdyxry/LeetCode/README.md

 - [x] 1827 Minimum Operations to Make the Array Increasing
 - [x] 1848 Minimum Distance to the Target Element
 - [x] 1854 Maximum Population Year
+- [x] 1869 Longer Contiguous Segments of Ones than Zeros